 - Grapeseed or other acceptable Passover oil (or oil and 2 tablespoons butter for flavor), for frying

-- 1. In a bowl, with a fork, beat together the eggs, cottage cheese, milk, salt, and sugar.
+- 1. In a bowl, beat together the eggs, cottage cheese, milk, salt, and sugar with a fork.
 Stir in the matzo meal.
-Set aside for 10 minutes.
+Let rest at room temperature for 10 minutes.

-- 2. In a 10- to 12-inch skillet, over medium heat, heat enough oil to cover the bottom by a scant 1/8 inch.
-When the oil is hot, pour a scant 1/4 cup of the batter into the skillet.
-It should form a pancake about 4 inches in diameter.
-If it is too thick to spread this much, add a little more milk.
+- 2. Pour enough oil in a 10- to 12-inch skillet to cover the bottom by a scant 1/8 inch and place over medium heat.
+When the oil is hot, pour a scant 1/4 cup batter in the skillet.
+You want it to form a pancake about 4 inches in diameter.
+If it’s too thick to spread this much, add a little more milk to get it to the proper spreading consistency.
 The pancake should sizzle immediately.
-Fry until the first side is golden brown, 60 to 90 seconds, depending on how hot the oil is.
-Turn the pancake.
-The second side takes less time, about 30 seconds.
+Fry until the first side is golden brown, 60 to 90 seconds.
+Flip the pancake and cook the second side, which should take only about 30 seconds.

-- 3. Drain the pancakes on paper towels or brown paper and serve while still very hot.
+- 3. Transfer the pancakes to paper towels or a brown paper bag to soak up the excess oil and serve while still very hot.

-- For a puffier pancake, separate the eggs, beat the yolks with the milk, then beat the whites until they form peaks and fold into the batter.
+- For a puffier pancake, separate the eggs, beat the yolks with the milk, and then beat the whites until they form peaks and gently fold them into the batter.

 Hungry for more?
 Chow down on these: